calhewitt/atlasgal-analysis/README.md

 - numpy
 - mpld3

-With pip, these can be easily installed with the command
+These can all be easily installed using the Python package manager [pip](https://pip.pypa.io/en/stable/installing/).
+Just run the following command (depending on your system you may need root permissions).

 ```bash
 $ pip install django matplotlib scipy numpy mpld3